 What Dreilinden does

 Women, girls, and LSBTI (lesbians, gays, bisexual, trans* and inter*) people have the same human rights as everyone else!
-All human beings have much to gain if their personal development can include their sexuality and their gender preference.
+All human beings have much to gain if their personal development can include their sexuality, their sex characteristics, and their gender preference.
 Thus, our treatment of gender and gender variance is a mirror of our society’s humanity.

 We focus on the gender aspect of systems of power, knowing how few funders are active here.
 We fully recognize that other urgent issues of inequality and discrimination exist and influence our field.
 To best employ our limited capacities, we seek intersections especially between gender diversity and work against racist discrimination and inequality – in Germany as well as in global North-South relations.